This post may contain affiliate links. Please read my disclaimer for more information.

 ● It has more space than your average manual coffee grinders!
 That is, the Hopper can hold up to 100 gms of beans in one go!

-● Skipping the conventional horizontal handle that asked for extra effort, the Handground manual grinder comes with a vertical grip to make it easier and quicker to grind.
+● Skipping the conventional horizontal handle that required extra effort, the Handground manual grinder comes with a vertical grip to make it easier and quicker to grind.

 ● It has a solid, durable construction.